🔼The word shibboleth: Summary

 The men of Gilead could have asked the Ephraimites to say anything, and they would have recognized their accent (like Peter was recognized to be from Galilee; Matthew 26:73).
 The men of Gilead called ears of grain שבלת, which means that they connected the growing of grain to the flowing of a river; it happened because it happened, not because anyone was doing anything about it (while obviously, in Gilead people also worked the land).
 The men of Ephraim, however, called grain סבלת, and that word derives from the verb סבל (sabal), meaning to bear or carry:

-In other words, the difference between saying shibboleth and saying sibboleth is the difference between believing that you're getting somewhere because God leads you there and gives you what you need, and believing that you're getting somewhere because you're pulling your weight and you are providing for yourself and your people.
+In other words, the difference between saying shibboleth and saying sibboleth is the difference between believing that you're getting somewhere because God leads you there and gives you what you need, and believing that you're getting somewhere because you're carrying your weight.

 The word shibboleth reflects a flowing stream and a wealth of growing grain, while the word sibboleth reflects burdens, servitude and hardly ever enough.